 Installing granite pavers can seem daunting due to the precise steps and tools required.

-Without proper guidance, you risk an uneven surface, poor drainage, or even pavers shifting over time, which can lead to frustration and additional costs.
+Without proper guidance, you risk an uneven surface, poor drainage, or even pavers shifting over time, leading to frustration and additional costs.

 This article provides a step-by-step guide for laying granite pavers, ensuring a durable and aesthetically pleasing result.